 Geography, climate and population

-Jamaica is located to the south of Cuba and forms part of the Greater Antilles, at latitude 18o 15' N, longitude 77 o 30'W. The largest island of the English-speaking Caribbean, it boasts a total land area of 10 990 km2.
-In 1997 about 274 000 ha were under cultivation, 174 000 ha of arable land and 100 000 ha of permanent crops.
-The country is divided into fourteen (14) administrative districts, called Parishes.
+Jamaica is located to the south of Cuba and forms part of the Greater Antilles, at latitude 18o15’N, longitude 77o30’W. It is the largest island of the English-speaking Caribbean with a total area of 10 990 km2.
+In 2012, the total physical cultivated area was estimated at 220 000 ha, of which 55 percent (120 000 ha) consisted of temporary crops and 45 percent (100 000 ha) of permanent crops (Table 1).
+Permanent meadows and pasture cover 229 000 ha, which brings to total agricultural area to 449 000 ha.
+The country is divided into fourteen administrative districts, called Parishes.
+The capital is Kingston.

 Jamaica regularly comes under the influence of tropical storms and hurricanes during the period of July to November, characterized by flood-producing rainfall of high intensity and magnitude.

 In 2013, the total population was about 2 784 000, of which around 48 percent was rural (Table 1).
 Population density is 253 inhabitants/km2 but is unevenly distributed.
 In 2003, the total population was estimated at 2 647 000 reflecting an average annual demographic growth rate over this period of 0.5 percent.